JerryHol/bhconfig/README.md

 - Tier 5
   - rare jewels ping only if filter level 0 or 1. yellow border with black dot on map
   - rare jewels filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
-  - rare boots ping only if filter level 0 or 1. yellow border with black dot on map
+  - rare boots (not Mirrored or Myrmidon - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare boots filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - rare boots (not Mirrored or Myrmidon - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
-  - rare gloves ping only if filter level 0 or 1. yellow border with black dot on map
+  - rare gloves (not Ogre Gauntlets - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare gloves filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - rare gloves (not Ogre Gauntlets - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
 - Tier 6
   - added rare belts under 60str ping only if filter level 0 or 1. yellow border with black dot on map
   - added rare belts under 60str filter level 2+ show map box but no ping tier 6. yellow border with black dot on map
+- Whitelist
+  - Rare Ogre Gauntlets
+  - Rare Mirrored and Myrmidon Boots
+  - Rare Troll belts and Colossus Girdle
 * Other:
   - Rejuves are R1 and R2.
 Greater potions are not hidden automatically.
   - Show price of items if clvl is under 35 and filter level is 0